A Family Checklist for Moving OCONUS

 Consider these helpful steps to plan your move overseas

-When you receive orders, Military OneSource or your installation level relocation assistance are your places to turn.
-We have your back, highlighting helpful to-dos and resources, all to help make your move smooth.
-The moment you receive your orders, it's time to start planning.
+When you receive orders, Military OneSource or your installation-level relocation assistance program are your places to turn to assist in this journey.
+As soon as you receive your orders, it's time to start planning.
 Here are some of the first things to consider:

 - Obtain command sponsorship: If you intend to take your family with you overseas, you'll need to obtain command sponsorship.
 This designation, which will appear on your orders, ensures your family will receive travel compensation, housing support and legal protection in your host country.

 - Think housing: Whether you stay in government housing or receive an overseas housing allowance, there are certain things to consider before you leave, including how much stuff to bring.

 - Set up your move: Visit Move.mil or contact your transportation office to set up the logistics of your upcoming move as soon as you receive your PCS orders.
 Follow this moving checklist, and a few other steps to make your move a smart move.